Medicare

 Standalone Part D Plans

 Medicare Prescription Drug Plan (Part D).
-These plans (sometimes called "PDPs") add drug coverage to Original Medicare and a MediGap.
+These plans (sometimes called "PDPs") add drug coverage to Original Medicare and a Medigap.

 Each Medicare Prescription Drug Plan has its own list of covered drugs (called a formulary).